robotont/robotont.github.io/source/files/setup_robot_pc.rst

   "Robotont", "robotont-1", "192.168.200.1", "255.255.255.0"
   "PC", "laptop-1", "192.168.1.101","255.255.255.0"

-Hostname based setup
+Setting up hosts file
 *********************

-In this configuration, the robot and PC query each other via hostnames.
+In the hostname based configuration, the robot and PC query each other via hostnames.
 It means that both hosts need to have each other's names associated with IP addresses.
 These hostname <--> IP pairs are defined in the `/etc/hosts` file.
 Use your favorite text editor and make sure the following entries exist.

 **/etc/hosts on Robotont on-board computer:**